kgateway-dev/kgateway/docs/content/introduction/integrations.md

 ## AWS Elastic Load Balancers

 AWS provides three (3) types of load balancers: Classic Load Balancer (ELB or CLB), Network Load Balancer (NLB), and an Application Load Balancer (ALB).
-Gloo works well with any of these AWS load balancers though our recommendation is to prefer the AWS Network Load Balancer as that has the least capabilities overlap and the best value when paired with Gloo.
+Gloo works well with any of these AWS load balancers, though our recommendation is to prefer the AWS Network Load Balancer as that has the least capabilities overlap and the best value when paired with Gloo.
 Gloo provides all of the L7 HTTP/S and gRPC routing, security, and web application firewall capabilities (and much more) that either Classic Load Balancer or Application Load Balancer provides.
 And since Gloo leverages Envoy, Gloo benefits from the growing Envoy community, including AWS contributions, and Envoy’s extensible filter architecture to provide for customized extensions when needed.

 There are many benefits to pairing Gloo with one of AWS Elastic Load Balancers (ELB).
 The ELB has a better understanding of the AWS infrastructure, and so it can provide cross availability zone failover and integration with AWS services like AWS Certificate Manager, AWS CLI & CloudFormation, and Route 53 (DNS).
-Gloo provides developer access to traffic routing with needing to grant developers access to AWS resources.
+Gloo provides developer access to traffic routing without needing to grant developers access to AWS resources.
 An NLB can handle the front-end traffic ingress, and then additional routing decisions can be made by Gloo.
 Service routing logic can be stored with application code and run through a CI/CD pipeline for validation.

 Our [AWS Elastic Load Balancer guide]({{% versioned_link_path fromRoot="/gloo_integrations/aws/" %}}) will walk you through combining an AWS Network Load Balancer with Gloo and AWS Elastic Kubernetes Service.